|

 http://uncw.edu/disability/.
 To obtain

-accommodations the student should first contact
+accommodations the student should first contact Disability Services and present

-the coordinator for review and verification.
+their documentation to the coordinator for review and verification.

-Campus Respect Compact
+Campus Respect Compact:

-UNCW has a Respect Compact to affirm our commitment to a
+UNCW has recently instituted a Respect Compact

-civil community, characterized by mutual respect.
-That
+to affirm our commitment to a civil community, characterized by mutual respect.

-be accessed at:
+accessed at:

 |